The 20 best hiking pants, according to experts | CNN Underscored

 While you can certainly double up your hiking pants with a pair of long johns underneath, even more convenient are these fleece Lululemon hiking pants with a nylon, water-repellent and abrasion-resistant exterior with a butter-soft fleece interior for frigid temps.
 Contributing to their practical properties are a built-in belt and pull-on waistband for a customizable fit, a shock cord at the cuffs and tapered fit from the knee to hem to lock in warmth, and a hidden phone sleeve and zippered pocket for storing valuables.

 For a hiking pant that’s at once straightforward enough for everyday wear and technical enough for the trails, look no further than this bestseller from Outdoor Research.
 Its stretch-woven ripstop nylon material is both breathable and quick-drying while providing ample sun protection, and its articulated knees and drawcord cuff adjustments provide flexibility where you need it most.
 A harness-compatible waistband and bonded belt loops make this option appropriate for even the most rugged adventures.
 As an update to a previous model, this version features enhanced stretch and recovery for multiday use and hikes of all durations.
-“The Ferrosi fabric is legendary in some outdoor circles, and as a recent convert braving the intense rain in California this season, I’ve been continually impressed with just how light the fabric is and how good at repelling weather it is,” says Pennington.
+“The Ferrosi fabric is legendary in some outdoor circles, and as a recent convert braving the intense rain in California this season, I’ve been continually impressed with just how light the fabric is and how good at repelling weather it is,” says Emily Pennington, outdoor writer, author of “Feral: Losing Myself and Finding My Way in America’s National Parks” and CNN Underscored contributor.

 Whether you’ve got crags or creeks on the itinerary, these all-weather Patagonia hiking pants are sure to keep you going mile after mile.
 Their recycled nylon material is treated with a toxin-free water-repellent finish, and they feature a touch of spandex and moderate knee articulation to allow you to move through a full range of motion.
 Practical elements like on-seam front pockets with built-in drainage, multiple zippered pockets, adjustable waistband and cuffs and a center boot hook make them a dream to wear for multiday hikes.
 They come in both short and regular inseams and plenty of versatile color options.

-For a pair of hiking pants as hard-working as you are, opt for the Prana Stretch Zion II’s made with recycled nylon and stretchy elastane.
-They’re treated with a toxin-free water-repellent solution, feature several pockets including a handy flap closure with double entry at the thigh, a ventilated inseam gusset for extra breathability during sweaty hikes, and come in numerous earth tones and inseams for every hiker.
+For a pair of hiking pants as hardworking as you are, opt for the Prana Stretch Zion II made with recycled nylon and stretchy elastane.
+They’re treated with a toxin-free water-repellent solution; they feature several pockets, including a handy flap closure with double entry at the thigh and a ventilated inseam gusset for extra breathability during sweaty hikes; and they come in numerous earth tones and inseams for every hiker.
 The webbed cinch strap at the waist provides customized comfort on the fly, and the snap roll-up feature at the hem allows you to adjust your coverage for ultimate temperature regulation.

 Hiking pants for women

-“These are the pants I didn’t know I needed until they arrived in my mailbox one day,” says Emily Penington, outdoor writer, author of “Feral: Losing Myself and Finding My Way in America’s National Parks” and CNN Underscored contributor.
+“These are the pants I didn’t know I needed until they arrived in my mailbox one day,” says Pennington.
 “With a street-forward style that moves perfectly between trail and town, they are not only pocket-rich for trekking but also cute for city days when traveling.”

 “You get all the comfort and mobility of tights but with added durability on the butt and the knees so you don’t destroy them within the first mile of scrambling,” says Heather Balogh Rochfort, outdoors writer and CNN Underscored contributor.